-Employers cannot waive or be released from the WCA’s coverage obligation.
+Employers cannot waive or release themselves from the WCA’s coverage obligation.
 For an employer that satisfies the obligation through an insurance policy, the insurance carrier generally handles the payment of benefits and certain other tasks for the employer.

-Employers subject to the WCA must display a notice, in a conspicuous place at their worksites, stating that they have workers’ compensation coverage in compliance with the law and informing their employees of their rights and obligations regarding work-related conditions.
+Employers subject to the North Carolina Workers’ Compensation Act must display a notice in a conspicuous place at their worksites.
+It must state that they have workers’ compensation coverage in compliance with the law.
+Additionally, it must inform their employees of their rights and obligations regarding work-related conditions.
 Employers must use Form 17 to satisfy this requirement.

 If an employer’s workers’ compensation coverage expires, the employer must remove any coverage notification posting within five working days from the time it allows the coverage to lapse.

 Employers must also notify the NCIC within 30 days of the beginning or the termination of a workers’ compensation policy.

 The following reporting requirements apply to all employers that are subject to the WCA.

 Employers must report any injury or allegation of injury to the NCIC within five days.
 This applies if an employee misses work for at least one day or needs medical treatment that costs $2,000 or more due to a work-related condition.
 The employer can report an employee’s injury or occupational disease to the NCIC using Form 19 (“Employer’s Report of Employee’s Injury or Occupational Disease to the Industrial Commission”).
 Additionally, employers must provide injured employees with a blank Form 18 (“Notice of Accident to Employer and Claim of Employee, Representative, or Dependent”) to facilitate reporting of injuries.